 Because your automatic repayments get deducted as a percentage of each PayPal sale, the amount you repay each day changes with your sales volume.
 The more you sell, the more repayment progress you’ll make that day.
 On days without sales, you’ll make no payments, but there is a minimum repayment requirement every 90 days.

-For most of our customers, regular automatic repayments easily cover the minimum and this is never an issue.
-But if you do get behind, you can make additional payments on the PayPal Working Capital website.
+If you do get behind, you can make additional payments on the PayPal Working Capital website.